How do you rebuild trust in Digital, in an era where breaches are not a matter of “if”, but “when”?

 “Think of how, whatever the circumstances, businesses make sure that they can continue to deliver to customer expectations”, suggests Greg.
 “Businesses’ Trust must be considered as a necessary element for the continuation of the activity and be embedded in a more global way.”

 Cyber resilience includes the agility of both defense and recovery capabilities.
 Resilient systems help companies to sustain operations when possible amid cyberattacks, and to rapidly recover in the event of disruption.
 This is critical because the crippling or halting of operations can lead directly to financial losses that often exceed, and mount more quickly, than those from data exposure.
-The importance of maintaining data integrity will only grow as companies make more data-driven decisions with the aid of artificial intelligence.

 Source: The Journey of Digital Trust, PwC